 Teacher profiles are visible to the other teachers in their Storypark community.
 Parents and family members can’t access a teacher’s profile.

 You can access your own ‘Teacher profile’ by clicking the "My portfolio" link under your name in the menu and choosing an option.
 'My portfolio' shows any portfolio stories you've published.

 To access another teacher’s profile go to your early learning service’s ‘Teachers’ page, and click on that teacher’s name.

-A teacher profile area has four parts: ‘Children stories’, ‘Conversations’ and 'My Portfolio' and 'reports'.
+A teacher profile area has four parts: ‘Children stories’, ‘Conversations’, 'My Portfolio' and 'reports'.

 A teacher’s stories about children